charlestytler/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline can be described in 3 stages: line identification, line downselect, and lane estimation.
+My pipeline can be described in 3 stages: Line Identification, Line Downselect, and Lane Estimation.

 #### Line Identification
 The first stage is taking advantage of the OpenCV toolset to identify lines in the image.
 The image is first converted to grayscale and a Gaussian blur is applied to reduce noisy gradients in the image.
 Then Canny edge detection is applied to the blurred image to isolate all edges in the image.
 Since the camera perspective is fixed with respect to the vehicle traveling in the lane, we can take advantage of known geometry of the image and mask areas we know lanes won’t exist.
 We know that the lane lines will be on the ground, so the upper portion of the frame can be ignored (I masked off the upper 60% of the image).
 We also know that due to perspective, the lanes will angle closer together with distance, so the left and right sides of the image are masked at an angle to help ignore neighboring lanes.
 Finally, a Hough transform is used to identify straight lines of significant length from the collection of edges in the unmasked region.